 At Insider Monkey, we scour multiple sources to uncover the next great investment idea.
 For example, lithium mining is one of the fastest growing industries right now, so we are checking out stock pitches like this emerging lithium stock.
 We go through lists like the 10 best EV stocks to pick the next Tesla that will deliver a 10x return.
 Even though we recommend positions in only a tiny fraction of the companies we analyze, we check out as many stocks as we can.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
 You can subscribe to our free daily newsletter on our homepage.
 Keeping this in mind we’re going to check out the recent hedge fund action regarding The J.M.
 Smucker Company (NYSE:SJM).

 Do Hedge Funds Think SJM Is A Good Stock To Buy Now?

-At Q2’s end, a total of 20 of the hedge funds we track were long in this stock, a change of -9% from the previous quarter.
+At the end of March, a total of 33 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -3% from the previous quarter.
 By comparison, 36 hedge funds held shares or bullish call options in SJM a year ago.
-With hedgies’ capital changing hands, there exists a select group of noteworthy hedge fund managers who were increasing their stakes considerably (or already accumulated large positions).
+With hedgies’ capital changing hands, there exists a select group of key hedge fund managers who were increasing their stakes considerably (or already accumulated large positions).